kubedb/docs/docs/guides/mysql/snapshot/backup-and-restore.md

 ## Instant Backups

 You can easily take a snapshot of `MySQL` database by creating a `Snapshot` object.
-When a `Snapshot` object is created, KubeDB operator will launch a Job that runs the `mysql dump` command and uploads the output bson file to various cloud providers S3, GCS, Azure, OpenStack Swift and/or locally mounted volumes using [osm](https://github.com/appscode/osm).
+When a `Snapshot` object is created, KubeDB operator will launch a Job that runs the `mysql dump` command and uploads the output sql file to various cloud providers S3, GCS, Azure, OpenStack Swift and/or locally mounted volumes using [osm](https://github.com/appscode/osm).

 In this tutorial, snapshots will be stored in a Google Cloud Storage (GCS) bucket.
 To do so, a secret is needed that has the following 2 keys: